Kenneth Hahn State Recreation Area: Park development

 Los Angeles County Supervisors began negotiations to acquire the site of the Baldwin Hills Dam disaster in 1976.
 It opened in 1983 as the Baldwin Hills State Recreational Area, and was renamed in 1988 to honor Supervisor Hahn and his preservation efforts there.

-At the time the area was also a very popular spot for the then-new sport of motocross, locals calling it "Motorcycle Hill."
+At the time the area was also a very popular spot for the then-new sport of motocross, locals calling it "Motorcycle Hill".
 An abandoned oil well at the top of the hill was decorated with sparkle lights during the holiday season and looked like a giant Christmas tree at night.

 Say's Phoebe perched atop sign indicating Park to Playa Trail connection.

 The park is named after Los Angeles County Board of Supervisors member Kenneth Hahn, also the father of James Hahn, former Los Angeles mayor, and Janice Hahn, former U.S. Representative and now one of the five County Supervisors.

 The park is home to the Dr. Martin Luther King Jr. Memorial Tree Grove.

 The park, which is part of the greater Ballona Creek watershed, is now connected to nearby open spaces across La Cienega Blvd. via the Park to Playa Bridge.
 Hahn Park is a keystone segment of the Park to Playa Trail, completed 2020.

+Due to the Los Angeles County's budget cuts, the park became one of six regional parks closed on Mondays and Tuesdays, starting from June 30, 2025.